ilovemywifealot723/Unified-Consciousness-Field-Dynamics/README.md

 - If δΓ_UCFD = 0, then ε → 0 and the framework collapses.
 - No post-hoc parameter adjustment is permitted.

+Note on Experimental Sensitivity: Full validation requires long-duration, high-precision experiments on systems capable of sustaining persistent, structured informational structures.
+Null results from low-coherence or short-duration setups do not meaningfully falsify the framework.

 ---

 ## 8. Interpretive Consequences (Conditional)